BikramGhart1/Dharanas/documentation.md

 2. Still issues in route indexings need to fix them
 3. apply backend with the searching users
 4. toggle the close and open followee window

+* solved
+1. when user search their own account pfp is not appeating Navbar: 29 line

+2. implement follow logics

+* Mar 22
+1. Follow and unfollow button setup manage the state of followed or unfollowed check if the id we just clicked followed already exists in our following list and then set buttons accordingly
+2. fetch the followers and following id in redux
+3. display them dynamically
+4. apply pagination
+5. also optimization

+6. (Priority high)
+what i current can do:
+   1. I can follow and unfollow a user
+   2. I can fetch followers and followings of current user What needs to be done:
+   1. State management for fetched followers and followings
+   2. state management for other user's followers and followings
+   3. State management for follow and unfollow button based on followed or unfollowed in redux
+   4. This is getting complex and more complex to keep track of I' ll try fixing routes for user and profile page components with followee component In followee component try reducing code duplicate :